jup-ag/space-station/guides/2-jupiter-swap/1-swap.md

 ![Jup Swap](../img/jup-swap/jup-swap-1.png "Main jupiter swap screen showing basic user settings and configuration options.")

-1. **Jupiter Swap:** [Jupiter Swap](https://jup.ag/) tab _(the current tab you are in)_ where a user can instantly spot swap for any supported SPL token.
+1. **Jupiter Swap:** [Jupiter Swap](https://jup.ag/) tab _(the current tab you are in)_ where you can instantly spot swap for any supported SPL token.
-2. **Jupiter Limit Order:** [Jupiter Limit Order](https://jup.ag/limit) tab where a user can place limit orders with a specific price and receive tokens directly in their wallet if the order is triggered and filled.
+2. **Jupiter Limit Order:** [Jupiter Limit Order](https://jup.ag/limit) tab where you can place limit orders at a specific price and receive tokens directly in their wallet if the order is triggered and filled.
 3. **Global Priority Fee:** [Transaction Priority Fees](https://docs.solana.com/proposals/fee_transaction_priority) is a Solana feature that allows users to bid for priority for their transactions in the leader's queue.
 4. **Jupiter Global Settings:** Select your default settings like language, Solana explorer and RPC endpoint.
 5. **Connect Wallet:** Connect to your preferred wallet to interact with Jupiter.